Tomogunchi/gunchi-bridge/README.md

 # gunchi-bridge

-A lightweight compatibility layer for Gunchi QBox/QB resources.
+A lightweight compatibility layer for Gunchi.
 It auto-detects the framework, inventory, target, notify, dispatch, vehicle key and fuel systems a server runs and exposes a single, stable API so the same script works everywhere.